modxorg/DocsApp/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve DocsApp
+about: Report an issue with the application that serves docs.modx.org.
+For issues about the content, please visit modxorg/Docs instead.
 ---

-## Bug report
-### Summary
+## Summary

 Quick summary what's this issue about.

-### Step to reproduce
+## Step to reproduce
-How to reproduce the issue, including custom code if needed.

-### Observed behavior
-How it behaved after following steps above.

-### Expected behavior
-How it should behave after following steps above.

-### Environment
-Apache/nginx and version, browser, etc. Any relevant information.
+How to reproduce the issue.
+If a problem exists on a specific URL, please include that link.
+Please be specific about the observed and expected behaviour.